Fyssion/async-reddit/README.md

 An async API wrapper for read-only Reddit written in Python

+## Motivation

+I wanted a simple and easy-to-use async API wrapper for Reddit's read-only API, written in python.

+The other Reddit API wrappers out there either weren't async, weren't finished, or weren't completely documented.
+I also wanted to be able to access Reddit without providing login information, as well as builtin discord.py integration.

+So async-reddit was born.

 ## Installation

 Install with your favorite variant of the below: